gvtsch/gvtsch.github.io/content/Notes/Vectordatabases.md

 ### Embedding creation

-Before unstructured data can be stored in a vector database, it must be converted into [[Embeddings|Embeddings]].
+Before unstructured data can be stored in a vector database, it must be converted into [[Embeddings and similarity metrics|Embeddings and similarity metrics]].
 This process is typically performed using machine learning models, known as **embedding models**.
 For text data, natural language processing (NLP) models are used to transform words, sentences, or entire documents into a numerical vector.
 For images, convolutional neural networks (CNNs) are used to extract visual features.
 The result is always a high-dimensional numerical vector that mathematically captures the semantic or visual properties of the original data.

 ### Storage and indexing